 The orientations of geological features such as faults, dikes, lava flows, and sedimentary beds record characteristics of deposition or emplacement, episodes of deformation, and relationships between bodies of rock.
 Idealized planes describing these features are common units of geological analysis.
-Planar orientations have most often been collected directly, using a field structural compass or surveying equipment.
-The increasing viability of high-resolution remote-sensing techniques has allowed three-dimensional imaging of geological features at sub-meter scale.
+The orientations of these planes have most often been collected directly, using a field structural compass or surveying equipment.
+The increasing viability of high-resolution remotesensing techniques has allowed three-dimensional imaging of geological features at sub-meter scale.

-In field mapping by a structural geologist, directly-measured orientations (e.g. using a pocket transit on outcrops) have been considered sufficiently accurate that errors are not reported.
+In field mapping by a structural geologist, directly-measured orientations (e.g. outcrop measurements with a pocket transit) have been considered sufficiently accurate that errors are not reported.
 Orientations measured using remotely-gathered data are a powerful new tool for geological analysis, especially when outcrops are inaccessible to direct measurement.
-However, poorly-modeled and hard-to-visualize errors complicate the process of arriving at the true orientation of a geological structure.
-Remote-sensing datasets can spatially vary in resolution and quality, and measurements are potentially biased by terrain effects, sensor-dependent noise, measurement geometry, and operator error in defining relevant features, among other sources of error.
+However, poorlymodeled and hard-to-visualize errors complicate assessment of the true orientation of a geological structure.
+Remote-sensing datasets spatially vary in resolution and quality; measurements are additionally biased by terrain effects, sensor-dependent noise, measurement geometry, operator error in defining relevant features, and other factors.